Wakoma/Lokal/roles/README.md

 ## Other roles

 All other roles contain installable software.
 Roles define their default variables in `default/main.yml`.
 Roles can use undefined variables to force you to actually define them.
-This is not as common as before because for example passowrds are deduced from `lokal_secret`.
+This is not as lokal as before because for example passowrds are deduced from `lokal_secret`.
 Only publically-facing credentials need to be defined.